souwadeGit/DSC-510_Introduction-to-programming/README.md

 **Weather Program**

-For your class project we will be creating an application to interacts with a webservice to obtain data.
-Your program will use all of the information you’ve learned in the class in order to create a useful application.
+The project creates an application to interacts with a webservice to obtain data.
+The program will use all of the information you’ve learned in the class in order to create a useful application.
-The program must prompt the user for their city or zip code and request weather forecast data from OpenWeatherMap.
+The program must prompt the user for their city or zip code and request weather forecast data from [OpenWeatherMap].
 This program must display the weather information in a READABLE format to the user.

 **Requirements:**